PelionIoT/connected-lights-cloud/docs/8_updates.md

 $ mbed --version
 ```

-To update Mbed CLI, run:
+To update Mbed CLI, either use the installer for your platform or run:

 ```
 $ pip install mbed-cli --upgrade
 ```

-Or use the installer for your platform.

 ### Update certificates